wirtSalthouse/AdventOfCode/README.md

 A `count_calories` function defined in `main.py` It takes a string as an argument and returns a tuple.
 The first member of the tuple is an integer denoting which elf has the highest calorie count(1-indexed for user readiblity), and the second member is the total calorie count.
-Returns false if invalid or empty input
+Returns false if invalid or empty input.
+In the case of ties, the place of the earlier elf in sequence will take precedence.